xLollipopsx/Counter_4bit_up-down/README.md

 It will invoke the nclaunch window for functional simulation we can compile,elaborate and simulate it using Multiple step

-## Fig 3:Setting Multi-step simulation
+## Fig 3: Setting Multi-step simulation

 Select Multiple Step and then select “Create cds.lib File” as shown in below figure

 Click the cds.lib file and save the file by clicking on Save option

-## Fig 4:cds.lib file Creation
+## Fig 4: cds.lib file Creation

 	Save cds.lib file and select the correct option for cds.lib file format based on the  HDL Language and Libraries used.